kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I leave for Lourdes at the end of the month.
 - I plan to spend two weeks in Lourdes.
 - I need to be out of Dénia as much as possible.
-- It's enormously stressful being there as anytime I leave my house, shopping, going to the laundry, walking to the beach, I am harassed and followed by locals.
+- It's enormously stressful being there as anytime I leave my house, to go shopping, to go to the laundry, or walk to the beach, anything and everything, I am harassed and followed by locals.
-- It's clear to me, however, that no matter where I am, the cyber stalking will continue.
+- It's clear to me, however, that no matter where I am in Spain at least, the cyber stalking will continue.
+- I'm about to find out the same horrible porn-gang-stalking situation is true for me in the UK.

 ## Tweets